zixiang1993/laravel-assessment/README.md

 - Using your terminal, run 'php artisan key:generate' (if there is no key yet) and run 'php artisan migrate'
 - Run php artisan db:seed to seed the database with initial data
 - run your app with 'php artisan serve'
+- Feel free to add your own personal movie reviews!

 # Screenshots